snap-one/docs-driverworks-api/source/includes/7_event/_6-UnRegisterAllDeviceEvents.md

 ## UnRegisterAllDeviceEvents

-This API unregisters all prior event registrations created by the RegisterDeviceEvent API.
+This API unregisters all prior event registrations created by the [RegisterDeviceEvent][1] API.

 ###### Available in  2.9.0